kube-HPC/kube-HPC.github.io/site/learn/Streaming.md

 - Initial: Here you must set a name, and select the Pipeline Kind to be Streaming.
 - Nodes: Here you set your nodes kind (stateless, stateful, gateway), names and their algorithms.
 Algorithms must be pre-uploaded to HKube [(how to upload)](../#getting-started).
 - Options: Here you can set your Streaming Flows.
 First you need to give it a name, afterward enter the syntax (manually or by wizard).
 More information about how stream flow syntax works will be explained in detail [later](#streaming-flow).
+Additionally, you must select a default flow which will be used when no flow name is stated while invoking the sendMessage method unless, we are running from a node that is already a part of a flow.

 ![PipelineWizard](../../img/streaming/CreatingStreamingPipeline.gif)